kevinfrei/EMP/README.md

 - Sorting lists by clicking headers _everywhere_
   - Indicate the sorting (and invalidate it in Now Playing when shuffled)
   - Inverse sorting when clicking again
-- Handle single & double clicking from Now Playing with onClick timeouts
-  - This shows up when clicking many 'delete' icons in a row
 - Make an actual "About" screen
 - Get some controls in the menu with appropriate keyboard shortcuts
 - Maybe use the album-art package to get artist pix & missing album pix